Blaco/really_good_robocopy/README.md

 _**Warning:**    Doesn't work if source is set to a drive's root directory, so don't do that._

-### You should schedule this with Task Scheduler to automatically run in the background on login.
+### Schedule this with Task Scheduler to automatically run in the background on login.
 Example:
 ```
 -----------------------------------------------------------------------------------------------------------
 Start a program:    powershell.exe